zjunlp/DeepKE/README.md

 7.Make sure the exact versions of requirements in `requirements.txt`.

 # To do
-In next version, we plan to release a multimodal LLM for KE.
+In next version, we plan to release a stronger LLM for KE.

 Meanwhile, we will offer long-term maintenance to **fix bugs**, **solve issues** and meet **new requests**.
 So if you have any problems, please put issues to us.